 Most people spend a lot of time trying to avoid extra work.
 But being the one to step up when something needs doing, even when it’s not your responsibility, can pay off in the form of a promotion, said Stan Kimer, president of Total Engagement Consulting by Kimer.

 Employees who see a gap that needs to be filled and volunteer to assist, even when it’s outside their job scopes, show strong teamwork and initiative.
 That gets rewarded, he said.

 13. Take Risks

 The expression, “Nothing ventured, nothing gained,” applies to climbing the career ladder as well as other ventures, said Kimer.

 “Employees who are not afraid to take risks and take on a new area or very difficult project are often promoted to key areas when a company is looking for an innovative person who embraces challenge,” he said.
-So, make the leap in 2017 — you might just land higher than you started.
+So, make the leap this year — you might just land higher than you started.

 14. Don’t Leave Your Team Behind

 “While it is very important to focus on our personal missions and career goals, the world of work is becoming more and more team oriented,” said Valerie Streif, senior advisor at The Mentat, which hires, interviews and mentors job candidates.
 “Don’t leave your team behind when trying to get ahead.”